raysan5/raylib-game-template/CONVENTIONS.md

     default: break;
 }
 ```
- - All conditions checks are **always between parenthesis** but not boolean values:
+ - All conditions are always between parenthesis, but not boolean values:
 ```c
 if ((value > 1) && (value < 50) && valueActive))
 {

 }
 ```
- - When dealing with braces or curly brackets, open-close them in aligned mode:
+ - Braces and curly brackets always open-close in aligned mode:
 ```c
 void SomeFunction()
 {